Mission and Vision

 - Service-learning opportunities

-- Partnership in development, implementation and evaluation of evidence-based programs (e.g. co-housing, adult daycare, intergenerational learning centers)
+- Partnership in the development, implementation and evaluation of evidence-based programs (e.g. co-housing, adult daycare, intergenerational learning centers)

 The Center is working towards preparing today and tomorrow’s workforce to meet the needs of a growing and culturally diverse population of older adults by: